Johannes Beutel

 with Ehsan Azarmsa

-Presentations: Oxford-CEPR Central Bank Communication RPN Workshop 2024
+Presentations: Oxford-CEPR Central Bank Communication RPN Workshop 2024, Research in Behavioral Finance Conference at VU Amsterdam 2024

 The Global Financial Cycle and Macroeconomic Tail Risks